 Having been in the moving industry for over 15 years, I know that one of the most common questions asked is about moving refrigerators.
 Refrigerators can be tricky to move, especially if you don’t have a large truck or the right equipment.
-One of the most common questions I get asked is: Can you move a refrigerator on its side?
+One of the most common questions I get asked is: Can you transport or move a refrigerator on its side?
 My simple answer:

 No, you should not move or store a refrigerator on its side.
 When a refrigerator is laid on its side, the oil in the compressor will flow from the compressor tube into the coolant lines.
 This doesn’t automatically mean that it will break, but it can be risky depending on the type of refrigerator you have.

 If you already moved your refrigerator on its side…

 If you happened to have moved it on its side, it must sit in an upright position for the same amount of time it was on its side (max 24 hours).
 This will allow any oil that may have flowed into the coolant lines to have enough time to return to the compressor and clear the coolant lines.

 It is best to keep the refrigerator in as much of an upright position as possible.
 Also, it is best to always have one other person help with loading and unloading the refrigerator.
 Here are some recommended items you’ll need to to ensure safe transport:

 - Moving Truck or Pickup Truck

 - Appliance Dolly w/Strap

 - Tape or Large Rubberband